-So for TEC, Bedsitland have been kindred spirits with whom passionate but good natured discussions could be had on the merits of HURTS, MIRRORS and CHVRCHES.
+So for The Electricity Club, Bedsitland have been kindred spirits with whom passionate but good natured discussions could be had on the merits of HURTS, MIRRORS and CHVRCHES.
 But the realities of market forces and the practicalities of real life have been factors in Tracy McKenzie deciding to end Bedsitland: “I just don’t have the time / energy / commitment to continue putting on a regular night these days” she said, “but I’ve loved doing it and am pretty proud of what I / we achieved over the years.
 But dwindling numbers and busy lifestyles means its time to close the doors”.

 And what was Tracy’s best memory?
 “I think my stand out moment would be our opening night at the Orwell.
 We took a chance on a 100 capacity venue with a relatively unknown band hoping to get about 50 people in.
 The night was rammed from the moment we opened the doors, and in the end we had over 130 attend!”